 One of the things you need to know about the nuns is that not only are there ‘singing nuns’ and ‘flying nuns’, but there are also spying nuns.
 You are reading from the brain of one.

 I am a nun spy who unabashedly spies on nuns.
 I get away with it, plain and simply, because no one believes me.

+“The intellect is not supreme; it is a mere component of the (h)exponential.”
 This phrase originated somewhere else but spoke through my Hexmistress mouth.
 That is to say, it’s original to me, and so belongs to its author, Our Heavenly Fathrrr.
 It is now the motto for the Sh-abbey Lake Academy at Lake Lavendrrr.

 Nuns make fine bedfellows (well, every one I’ve ever bed-fellow-shipped with, except for Sister Danita, who farts sardines in her sleep)…

 The nuns will spare no expense (in their two dollar a month budget) when it comes to Julia Child, so we always manage to have a feast made up of sad replications of her best dishes.
 Because we are dirt poor, we have to use “alternative ingredients” …

 Before we begin our lessons on the prefixory gem that is ‘hex’ and the concept I invented, ‘hexuality,’ I will give you a series of clues: bits and pieces of the vast continent of cognitive connection that encompasses hexuality.

 Nuns are in the business of preposterous punishments, and so I endeavored to be in the business of preposterous potions.
 Thus began my wicked life in (or, moved from the basement to) the kitchen.
 I can’t say I’ve performed any miracles, at least not yet, but I do take pride in my work as the Wicked Witch of the Eat and, grandest of all, Sister Danita’s meatloaf went, where it always belonged, to the dogs.